 Joseph received his Ph.D. from the Human-Computer Interaction Institute at Carnegie Mellon University and was a postdoctoral researcher in the Computer Science Department at Stanford University and a fellow at the Stanford Human-Centered AI Institute.
 He has received awards for his papers at the ACM CHI, CSCW, and CHI PLAY conferences, and was named one of the CCC/CRA Computing Innovation Fellows of 2021.

-The Collaborative Social Technologies Lab is recruiting undergraduate interns for Spring 2025.
+The Collaborative Social Technologies Lab is recruiting undergraduate interns for Summer 2025.
 Projects seeking interns are listed in this document.
-The expected commitment for a research assistant position is approximately 10 hours per week, and the positions are paid accordingly.
+Research assistant positions are full-time positions, and the positions are paid accordingly.
 Interns are expected to work in-person at KAIST for the full internship.
 Remote internships are not currently possible.

 Application review will begin immediately once the deadline has passed, and candidates who will be interviewed will be contacted within the following week.